 - For U.S. ports, Google validates the address.
 The address in the port request must match the primary location you set up in the Google Admin console.
 For details, see Add Voice locations.

-- Some countries or regions might require more information, such as your account ID or the primary location set for Voice.
+Some service providers, countries, or regions might require more information, such as your account ID or the primary location set for Voice.
 To see your primary location, in the Service management section of Google Voice, click Locations.

-From the Admin console Home page, go to AppsGoogle WorkspaceGoogle VoiceService management.
+From the Admin console Home page, go to AppsGoogle WorkspaceGoogle Voice.

-- At the top of the Number porting page, click Port-out info.
+- On the Number porting page, click Port-out info.

-In the Port-out info window, you can see the:
+In the Port-out info window, you get the code to validate requests.

-- (Optional) To see the PIN or CVP code, click Preview .
+- (Optional) To see the code, click Preview .

-- (Optional) To copy the PIN or CVP code, click Copy .
+- (Optional) To copy the code, click Copy .

-- To change the PIN, click Edit and enter a new code that’s at least 4–10 digits long.
+- (Optional) To change it, click Edit and enter a new code that’s at least 4–10 digits long.

-Note: Changing the PIN might cause a port-out request that's in progress to be rejected.
+Note: Changing the code might cause a port-out request that's in progress to be rejected.